Skip to main content

 The final determination on whether a late application will be accepted will be made by the Office of Sport supported by a probity advisor.

 Note that the program may close prior to the closing date if the program funding allocation is exhausted.
-No further applications will be received in the 2023/24 program if the funding allocation is exhausted prior to the closing date.
+No further applications will be received in the 2024-25 program if the funding allocation is exhausted prior to the closing date.
 Where the funding allocation has been exhausted, the Office of Sport will update the website with this information.

 We encourage applicants to research the features and availability of all AED packages on offer.

-Should the service provider selected in your application now longer have stock, another supplier can be chosen from the approved list, or an alternative package chosen.
+Should the service provider selected in your application no longer have stock, another supplier can be chosen from the approved list, or an alternative package chosen.
 However, the approved grant amount will not be increased if the alternative package price is a higher value.
 If you wish to change the supplier or package you nominated in the application form, you will need to complete a variation request in SmartyGrants.

 Top of page